 What I don’t recommend:

-+ Don’t throw treats on the ground for the other dog.
-Although in some cases this may distract the dog, if it has an issue with resource guarding it might stimulate a fight or make the situation more serious.
++ Be cautious about throwing treats on the ground for the other dog.
+Although in some cases this may distract the dog and be useful, if the dog has an issue with resource guarding it might stimulate a fight or make the situation more serious.
 If the dogs are already fighting then food is unlikely to interrupt them.

 + Don’t let your dog off the lead.
 Although many dogs are more reactive on the lead, it’s too risky to let your dog off the lead as then you’ll lose all control.
 Better to keep your dog on lead but put them in the rear-present position.